KSP-KOS/KOS/doc/source/structures/vessels/partmodule.rst

 .. method:: PartModule:DOACTION(name,bool)

-    :parameter name: (string) Name of the action
+    :parameter name: (:struct:`String`) Name of the action
-    :parameter bool: (:ref:`Boolean <boolean>`) Value to set: True or False
+    :parameter bool: (:struct:`Boolean`) Value to set: True or False

     Activate one of this PartModule's action-group-able actions, bypassing the action group system entirely by just activating it for this one part directly.
-The :ref:`Boolean <boolean>` value decides whether you are toggling the action ON or toggling it OFF.
+The :struct:`Boolean` value decides whether you are toggling the action ON or toggling it OFF.
 Note the Security comments below.

     WARNING: This suffix is only callable for parts attached to the :ref:`CPU Vessel <cpu vessel>`

 .. method:: PartModule:HASFIELD(name)

-    :parameter name: (string) Name of the field
+    :parameter name: (:struct:`String`) Name of the field
-    :return: :ref:`Boolean <boolean>`
+    :return: :struct:`Boolean`

     Return true if the given field name is currently available for use with :GETFIELD or :SETFIELD on this PartModule, false otherwise.

 .. method:: PartModule:HASEVENT(name)

-    :parameter name: (string) Name of the event
+    :parameter name: (:struct:`String`) Name of the event
-    :return: :ref:`Boolean <boolean>`
+    :return: :struct:`Boolean`

     Return true if the given event name is currently available for use with :DOEVENT on this PartModule, false otherwise.

 .. method:: PartModule:HASACTION(name)

-    :parameter name: (string) Name of the action
+    :parameter name: (:struct:`String`) Name of the action
-    :return: :ref:`Boolean <boolean>`
+    :return: :struct:`Boolean`

     Return true if the given action name is currently available for use with :DOACTION on this PartModule, false otherwise.